hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 If you are logged in an HPE iLO 4 or iLO 5 based server as a privileged user (root or Administrator), you can perform in-band management tasks with iLOrest without providing any credentials or use the `login` command.
 You just have to issue GET or SET command in a straight forward manner.

-The following picture shows a root SSH session creation toward an HPE DL360 Gen10 and the execution of an `ilorest get` command without any login process.
-The  TBD
+The following picture shows an SSH root session creation, toward an HPE DL360 Gen10 with the execution of an iLOrest GET command without any formal login process.
+The `Discovering data...Done` message means that iLOrest could effectively log into the local iLO 5 and save data in its cache.
+Then, it displays the output of the GET command (`Model=iLO 5 `).

 ![Successful in-band GET command](/img/successfulinbandget.png "Successful in-band GET command")